-Social Communication refers to language that is used in social situations.
-This refers to a child's ability to use language to interact with others in a variety of situations.
-It is the ability to take the perspective of another and modify language use accordingly (This is what is referred to as Theory of Mind-ToM).
+Social Communication refers to a child's ability to use language to interact with others in a variety of situations.

 Children with good social communication skills: